 Different service centres will adopt different business models.
 I’m always wary of the up-sell; there is no practical value attached to that feel-good add-on.
 But I’m equally wary of the ‘only-do-what-the-customer-asks’ model.
 Just tell me truthfully what I need to know.
 This should be a mutually beneficial partnership.

 In my case, I’m changing the car’s service schedule.
 It will now get a good looking over at the beginning of each season by a suitably qualified professional (no point me doing it).
-Should the distance traveled during a season warrant another service, so be it.
+Should the distance travelled during a season warrant another service, so be it.

 I’m changing where the car will be serviced.
 It was looked at by a mechanic a week earlier for an air-conditioning problem (and that not properly fixed), yet there I was motionless at the traffic lights.